luckman212/screencapture-nag-remover/README.md

 - `--reset` initialize an empty ScreenCaptureApprovals.plist
 - `--generate_profile` generate configuration profile for use with your MDM server
 - `--profiles` opens Device Management in System Settings (to manage MDM profiles)
+- `--install` installs a LaunchAgent (runs once per day) which ensures the nag dates are kept updated
+- `--uninstall` removes the LaunchAgent

 ### Example of manually adding an app